MiniGameWorlds/MiniGameWorld/resources/devWiki/3rd-party-guide/Home.md

 ---

 # Observer System
-- Observer can reserve tasks with timing of MiniGame
-- Implements `update()` of `MiniGameObserver` interface to use
+Observer can reserve tasks with timing of MiniGame.
+Implements `update()` of `MiniGameObserver` interface to use

 ## Timing
-- `REGISTRATION`: When minigame is registered to MiniGameWorld plugin
+- `REGISTRATION`: Called when a minigame is registered to MiniGameWorld
-- `UNREGISTRATION`: When minigame is unregistered from MiniGameWorld plugin
+- `UNREGISTRATION`: Called when a minigame is unregistered from MiniGameWorld

 ## Examples
-- Used in [MiniGameWorld-Rank]
+Used in [MiniGameWorld-Rank]
 ```java
 @Override
 public void update(MiniGameAccessor minigame, Timing timing) {